 - (a.)
 Pavement and right-of-way widths shall be as specified in Section 1005.180 of the Chesterfield City Code. - (b.)
 If a lot of record existing on the effective date of this ordinance has a width of sixty (60) feet or less, the side yard on each side of any structure erected on such lot may be reduced to a width of not less than ten (10) percent of the width of the lot, but in no instances shall such yard be less than five (5) feet in width. - (5.)
 Corner lots.
 Not withstanding any other provision of this City Code, on corner lots, no structure or plan material exceeding three (3) feet in height above the elevation of the street pavement is allowed within the site distance triangle. - (6.)
 Height.
 No structure, other than a public utility tower authorized by a conditional use permit, shall exceed a height of 200 feet above the average finished ground elevation at the perimeter of the structure; except that the height of structures may be further restricted as provided in Section 1003.161 of the Chesterfield City Code. - (7.)
-Floor Area Ratio.
-The maximum Floor Area Ratio (F.A.R.) for any single family detached structure is .40.
-F.A.R. is calculated as the total gross square footage of the building divided by the total land area of the site.
-When calculating the FAR the following items are included:

-- (a.)
-The entire square footage of any single family detached residential structure, including but not limited to rooms, foyers, hallways, and areas for storage.
-This does not include basements and attics. - (b.)
-The entire square footage of any attached or detached garage. - (c.)
-The entire area of any other usable structure such as a guest houses, pool houses, or enclosed porches or patios and any other open areas of structures where such element is enclosed on three (3) or more sides or has two (2) walls and a solid roof. - (d.)
-Modification from the above referenced F.A.R. requirement may be reviewed and approved by the Planning Commission.
-The applicant shall submit a letter explaining what the F.A.R. requirement is, what the modification being requested is, and explain why the standard F.A.R. requirement cannot be met.
-Included with the request shall be a letter from the subdivision trustees and adjacent property owners. - (8.)
 Lighting.
 Light standards for street lighting or at points of ingress and egress, but not including parking lot lighting, are allowed within the minimum front yard setback when approved by the Department of Planning and Public Works.
-Light standards for parking lot lighting are allowed no closer than ten (10) feet of any side or rear yard line which adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (9.)
+Light standards for parking lot lighting are

+- allowed no closer than ten (10) feet of any side or rear yard line which adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (8.)
 Landscaping.
-Landscaping shall adhere to the landscaping regulations in the City of Chesterfield Tree Manual. - (10.)
+Landscaping shall adhere to the landscaping regulations in the City of Chesterfield Tree Manual. - (9.)
 Signs.
 Signs shall adhere to the sign regulations in Section 1003.168 of the Chesterfield City Code.
 Permitted information signs, six (6) feet or less in height, are allowed within the minimum front yard setback.
-Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback. - (11.)
-Off-street parking and loading requirements. - (a.)
+Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback.

+- (a.)
 Off-street parking and loading requirements and setbacks for parking areas, loading spaces and internal drives are set forth in Section 1003.165 of the Chesterfield City Code. - (b.)
-Parking shall be screened from any adjoining property in a "PS", "NU", or "R" District using fences, berms, or landscaping. - (12.)
+Parking shall be screened from any adjoining property in a "PS", "NU", or "R" District using fences, berms, or landscaping. - (11.)
 All uses shall operate in conformity with the appropriate performance standards contained in Section 1003.163 of the Chesterfield City Code.